USS Seawolf (SS-197): First through fourth war patrols

 When war with Japan began, the submarine readied for sea and was on her first war patrol from 8–26 December 1941.

 Seawolf hunted Japanese shipping off San Bernardino Strait.
 On 14 December, she fired a spread of torpedoes at Sanyo Maru in Port San Vicente.
 One torpedo hit, but did not explode.
 She promptly underwent her first depth charge attack but suffered no damage.

 Seawolf departed Manila on 31 December 1941 for Australia and arrived at Darwin on 9 January 1942.
 She loaded 30–40 tons of .50 cal (12.7 mm) antiaircraft ammunition for use by American forces on Corregidor and sailed for Manila Bay on 16 January.
 The submarine sighted seven Japanese freighters accompanied by four destroyers and a cruiser on 21 January, but had no opportunity to fire any of the eight torpedoes that she had aboard.
 The ammunition was unloaded on 28–29 January at Corregidor.

-Seawolf then loaded torpedoes and passengers, and headed for Surabaya, Java.
+Seawolf then left Corregidor with sixteen torpedoes, submarine spare parts, and 25 passengers, that included a British intelligence officer, 12 Army pilots, 11 Navy pilots, and a yeoman.

 Seawolf sailed out of Surabaya on 15 February and began patrolling in the Java Sea-Lombok Strait area.
 On 19 February, she fired four torpedoes at two Japanese freighter-transports in the Badung Strait.
 Damage to one was not ascertained, but the other was reported last seen down by the stern and listing to starboard.
 (However, Sagami Maru had been damaged by USAAF air attack, not by Seawolf's torpedo.)

 A week later, she fired her stern tubes at a freighter and watched one hit forward of the bridge before going deep to evade depth charges from an escorting destroyer at which she had also fired.
 In March, Seawolf was hunting between Java and Christmas Island.
 On 1 April, she stealthily approached the anchorage at Christmas Island where the Japanese invasion force lay at anchor.
 Seawolf fired a spread at Naka.
 Though Seawolf was credited with a sinking at the time, only one torpedo hit, causing significant damage to the ship, although not harming any of the crew.
 Naka was forced to return to Japan for repairs and was out of the war for almost a year.
 Unaware she had hit her target, Seawolf then underwent 71/2 hours of depth charge attacks.
 On 1 April, she attacked two cruisers.
 A violent explosion was heard, but no flames were seen.
 Seawolf ended her patrol on 7 April at Fremantle and received the Navy Unit Commendation.